Pride of America Ship Review

 - The Mardi Gras Cabaret Lounge & Nightclub, for small-scale entertainment

-- The Key West Bar & Grill and Ocean Drive Bar, both looking out over the South Beach Pool
+- The Key West Bar & Ocean Drive Bar, both looking out over the South Beach Pool

 Pools & Fitness On Pride Of America